acanimal/acanimal.github.io/blog/2018-03-15-express-async-middleware.md

 });
 ```

-Inside the middleware we make some actions and if things goes fine we invoke the net middleware or catch the error and invoke the next middleware with the error, this way expressjs will detect and handle the error.
+Inside the middleware we make some actions and if things goes fine we invoke the next middleware or catch the error and invoke the next middleware with the error, this way expressjs will detect and handle the error.

 ### Applying some DRY